COM's Brand Identity

 Copyright © by College of the Mainland

 1200 Amburn Rd.
 Texas City, TX 77591

 No portion of the publication may be reprinted or copied without permission of the Director of Marketing and Communications, College of the Mainland.

 The College of the Mainland athletic identity elements — or mascot — are for use by the College of the Mainland’s PELAWs, divisions, departments and college-sanctioned sports and student organizations.
 College of the Mainland’s mascot logos include:

 50th Anniversary Logo Guidelines

 An Achieving the Dream Leader College, College of the Mainland has served the community for nearly 50 years.
 The COM 50th anniversary logo is the visual representation of our anniversary celebration.
-It’s a valuable asset that must always be used according to the specifications below.
+It’s a valuable asset that must always be used according to the specifications.

 For More Information

-The COM Marketing and Communications Office monitors and maintains the correct use of the COM branding identity system.
-If you have any questions about this manual, the use of the logo and other visual identification elements, please contact the Marketing and Communications Office at 409-933-8437 or by email.
+The COM Marketing and Public Affairs Office monitors and maintains the correct use of the COM branding identity system.
+If you have any questions about this manual, the use of the logo and other visual identification elements, please contact the Marketing and Pubic Affairs Office at 409-933-8437 or by email.